m-peko/craft-cpp/_posts/2020-06-30-zipping-by-the-longest-range.md

 So what's the problem with the Boost library then?

-General problem with the Boost library is its massiveness and the fact that you may only need `boost::combine` function but what you get is the whole library with lots of additional features that you don't actually use.
+The general problem with the Boost library is its massiveness and the fact that you may only need `boost::combine` function but what you get is the whole library with lots of additional features that you don't actually use.
 Also, using a 3rd party library is, by itself, not the best thing in the world.
-It's a dependency which can, especially in case of Boost, increase compilation time, complicate your deployment etc. Apart from this, there is another problem that's present with `std::transform` solution too... and that's the famous **U**ndefined **B**ehavior, i.e. if your input ranges are of the different lengths, then your program might crash or iterate beyond the end.
+It's a dependency which can, especially in the case of Boost, increase compilation time, complicate your deployment etc. Apart from this, there is another problem that's present with `std::transform` solution too... and that's the famous **U**ndefined **B**ehavior, i.e. if your input ranges are of the different lengths, then your program might crash or iterate beyond the end.

 So... *Boost* is not perfect either...